Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Liouvillian exceptional structure

 and

 The eigenvalues are characterized by a vanishing $E_1$ (whose eigenvector corresponds to the steady state $\rho_{\mathrm{ss}}$), a strictly real $E_2$, and a complex conjugate pair $E_3$, $E_4$.
-Single-photon driving induces a topological transition where the original LEP2 at $|\Delta| = \kappa / p_2^-$ when $\varepsilon=0$ splits into two daughter exceptional points of identical order or turns to a LEP3, as shown in Fig.~\ref{Fig2}(a).
-The LEP3s appear at
+Single-photon driving induces a topological transition where the original LEP2 at $|\Delta| = \kappa / p_2^-$ when $\varepsilon=0$ splits into two daughter exceptional points of identical order or turns to an LEP3, as shown in Fig.~\ref{Fig2}(a).
+The competition between the coherent drive and quantum jumps between $|\mathcal{C}_{\alpha}^{+}\rangle$ and $|\mathcal{C}_{\alpha}^{-}\rangle$ induced by single photon dissipation can lead to the LEP3 in the two-dimension parameter space \cite{29}.
+The resulting LEP3s appear at

-Recently, it was predicted that HEPs can emerge in a Kerr cat qubit that is subjected to dephasing, but is free of dissipation \cite{32}, which is the dominant decoherence source of the Kerr-cat qubit realized in the experiment reported in Ref.~\cite{1}.
+Recently, it was predicted that HEPs can emerge in a Kerr cat qubit that is subjected to dephasing, but is free of dissipation \cite{48}, which is the dominant decoherence source of the Kerr-cat qubit realized in the experiment reported in Ref.~\cite{38}.

-The resulting exceptional structure is similar with that revealed in Ref. \cite{18}, both featuring EP2 lines intersecting at EP3 vertices.
+The resulting exceptional structure is similar with that revealed in Ref. \cite{29}, both featuring EP2 lines intersecting at EP3 vertices.
 Crucially, their physical origins differ fundamentally.
 For Kerr-cat qubits, single-photon dissipation induces bidirectional quantum jumps between even- and odd-parity cat states.
 This effect is analogous to a quantum jump operator represented by $\sigma_x$ in a conventional qubit.
-The exceptional structures illustrated in Fig.~\ref{Fig2}(a) originate from this bidirectionality of quantum jumps, whereas those reported in Ref.~\cite{18} arise from unidirectional quantum jumps from the excited to the ground state.
+The exceptional structures illustrated in Fig.~\ref{Fig2}(a) originate from this bidirectionality of quantum jumps, whereas those reported in Ref.~\cite{29} arise from unidirectional quantum jumps from the excited to the ground state.